-Even among adults, the ease of obtaining alcohol sends more people to alcohol detox hospitals than to heroin treatment centers, cocaine treatment providers, methadone detox centers or any other place specializing in less “respectable” drugs.
+Even among adults, the ease of obtaining alcohol sends more people to alcohol detox hospitals than to heroin treatment centers, cocaine treatment providers, heroin replacement therapy centers, or any other place specializing in less “respectable” drugs.
 But underage drinkers run special risks.
 Aside from the potential legal consequences if caught, basic facts of human development make it inevitable that some of alcohol’s negative effects will be felt harder by younger drinkers.

 You can probably guess that many of these are due to motor vehicle crashes.
 Other lethal under-the-influence possibilities include:

 - Drowning (it’s all too common to combine drinking with recreational boating or beach parties)

 - Wandering into traffic or other “fools rush in” situations